 How to spot a debt collection scam

 - Watch your mailbox.
 A validation letter is one way to make sure that you’re dealing with a legitimate debt collector.
-Check online to see if the company legally operates in your state.
 If you’ve just gotten a phone call from an alleged debt collector, request a validation letter before making any attempt to pay off the debt in question.

-- Make sure you can pay your way.
+- Make sure you can pay the way you choose.
 If the person on the phone claims that you can only pay through a wire transfer or a prepaid debit card, you might be dealing with a scammer.
 Even though debt collection isn’t the most ideal situation, most companies will work with you to get a debt paid through terms you’re comfortable with.
 You should also try negotiating — many debt collectors are willing to create a plan that helps you pay.

 Featured image by Audrey Saracco of Shutterstock.